goncalomb/dotfiles/README.md

 [install-applications](bin/install-applications) | A utility to install some applications.
 [install-packages](bin/install-packages) | A utility to install some basic packages.
 [logdata](bin/logdata) | A script to log events and notes throughout the day.
+[phpdoc](bin/phpdoc) | Run phpDocumentor (with auto-install).
 [sftp-upload](bin/sftp-upload) ([src](bin/src/sftp-upload/sftp-upload.php)) | A hacked together SFTP uploader script (probably not worth using).

+### On Android (Termux)

+When installed on Android with Termux, some extra bash functions are available, see [bashrc_termux](bashrc_termux).

+If you have Termux:Widget it will create a shortcut for starting/stopping `sshd` that automatically broadcasts the IP.
+It can be used in conjunction with `android-bak` and `android-ssh` to quickly connect to the Android device.

 ## License